We're currently updating our content for Uganda. Share your experiences with our community in the comments below.

 Most communities in northern Uganda recently readjusted to normalcy following 23 years of insurgency at the hands of the LRA.
 The vast majority of people in northern Uganda live in rural areas and are engaged primarily in subsistence-based livelihoods, living largely at the mercy of the production capacity of the land and the vicissitudes of the weather.
 For most of the year, these households have little or no cash to purchase food or other essentials from the market, nor do they have any assets to sell to smooth consumption.
 They typically cultivate very small plots of land, and own very few livestock.

 In December 2010, there was an outbreak of yellow fever in a handful of northern districts.
-In September 2008, there was an Ebola outbreak in the western district of Bundibugyo, while northern districts located west of the Nile River have experienced various outbreaks of black plague.
+In September 2008, there was an Ebola outbreak in the western district of Bundibugyo, while northern districts located west of the Nile River have experienced various outbreaks of the black plague.
 Government management of these outbreaks has been impressive over that last year but travelers should be aware of the heightened threat posed by infectious disease in Uganda.

 The Ugandan police have made significant strides in their ability to react to crime and other incidents.